Skip to main content

 Surgery

-For smaller melanomas, surgery can be done with injecting numbing medication.
+For smaller melanomas, surgery can be done by injecting numbing medication.
 For larger melanomas, you may need general anesthesia.
 Sometimes, if the area that is cut out is too large or difficult to stitch back together, a skin graft may be needed.

 After surgery, the area is dressed with gauze and bandages.
 There can be some mild bleeding and mild pain for several days after the surgery.
 Healing will take several weeks.
 Your surgeon will see you several weeks after the surgery to follow up on the healing and to remove the stitches.